mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker run

-this command is used to run a docker image as a container
+This command is used to run a docker image as a container

 ```bash
 docker run -d -p <host_port>:<container_port> <image_name>